Ramy-osama/Hardware-FasterRCNN/README.md

 # Hardware-FasterRCNN
-This is the implementation for a hardware FasterRCNN neural network architecture
+This is the implementation for a hardware FasterRCNN neural network architecture trial